 Reporting Guidelines

-MTR is a publicly-listed corporation (SEHK: 0066) which abides by the listing rules of Hong Kong Exchanges and Clearing Limited (“HKEX”) including Appendix C2 Environmental, Social and Governance Reporting Guide (“ESG Guide”).
-In addition, our sustainability disclosure is prepared in accordance with the Global Reporting Initiative (“GRI”) Sustainability Reporting Standards (“GRI Standards”) and aligns with internationally recognised reporting guidelines and frameworks including the International Association of Public Transport (“UITP”) Sustainability Reporting Guide, ISO 26000 Guidance on Social Responsibility, the United Nations Sustainable Development Goals (“SDGs”), the World Economic Forum’s (“WEF”) Stakeholder Capitalism Metrics and the framework recommended by the Task Force on Climate-related Financial Disclosures (“TCFD”).
-To enhance our disclosure, we also prepare our Report with reference to the International Sustainability Standards Board’s (“ISSB”) new IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information (“IFRS S1”), IFRS S2 Climate-related Disclosures ("IFRS S2”) released in June 2023 and the Recommendations of the Taskforce on Nature-related Financial Disclosures (“TNFD”) v1.0 released in September 2023.
+MTR Corporation Limited is a publicly-listed corporation (SEHK: 0066) which abides by the listing rules of Hong Kong Exchanges and Clearing Limited (“HKEX”), including Appendix C2 Environmental, Social and Governance Reporting Code (“ESG Code”) with the new climate-related requirements.
+In addition, our sustainability disclosure is prepared in accordance with Global Reporting Initiative Sustainability Reporting Standards (“GRI Standards”) and aligns with internationally recognised reporting guidelines and frameworks including the International Association of Public Transport (“UITP”) Sustainability Reporting Guide, ISO 26000 Guidance on Social Responsibility, the United Nations Sustainable Development Goals (“SDGs”) and the World Economic Forum’s (“WEF”) Stakeholder Capitalism Metrics.
+To enhance our disclosure, we also prepare our Report with reference to the International Sustainability Standards Board’s (“ISSB”) IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information (“IFRS S1”), IFRS S2 Climate-related Disclosures ("IFRS S2”) and the Recommendations of the Taskforce on Nature-related Financial Disclosures (“TNFD”).

 Scope of Disclosure

-Our disclosure in this Website covers issues identified as material to the Corporation, i.e., sustainability issues that reflect the Corporation’s significant economic, environmental and social impacts.
+Our disclosure on this Website covers material sustainability issues that reflect the Corporation’s significant economic, environmental and social impacts.
 Headquartered in Hong Kong, we construct and operate mass transit railway systems in Hong Kong, the United Kingdom, Sweden, Australia, Macao and Mainland China.
 In addition, we take part in the development and sale of residential and commercial properties in partnership with property developers and offer property management services in Hong Kong and Mainland China.
 To ensure the accuracy and transparency of the Corporation's sustainability disclosures, we report applicable data from all operations where the Corporation exercises management control, including wholly or majority-owned subsidiaries.
-Please refer to our corporate website and Annual Report for details regarding our operations in Hong Kong and worldwide.
+Please refer to our corporate website and Annual Report for our operations in Hong Kong and worldwide.

 Strategic Trends

-In 2016, we conducted a study to determine the strategic trends shaping the future of transport and properties globally in the time horizon leading up to 2030.
-Three megatrends including the associated challenges and opportunities which might be relevant to the Corporation have been identified.
-Our efforts, plans and progress in response to these strategic trends are updated in our Sustainability Report.
+In 2016, we studied the global strategic trends influencing the future of transport and properties up to 2030, identifying three key megatrends relevant to our Corporation.
+Our efforts, plans and progress in response to these strategic trends, including challenges and opportunities, are updated in our Sustainability Report.

 • System Resilience for Climate Change